hossein-rahmati/snap.io/README.md

 hey there,

-this is snap Project.
+this is a snap Project.

-I used HTML, CSS and Js in my project.
+I used HTML, CSS, and Js in my project.

-my Most challenge was in dropDowns
+my biggest challenge was in dropDowns

-you can also see project online on https://hosseinrmt.github.io/snap.io/

 I hope You enjoy :)